QUICK SUMMARY

 Toxic metals such as arsenic, cadmium, lead, and mercury are virtually ubiquitous and have no beneficial role to us and contribute to the epidemic of chronic diseases that are plaguing our people.
 While drugs are eagerly sought-after to solve this problem by helping aid the detoxification of toxic elements, pharmaceutical chelators are mainly used for acute poisoning.

 The key to understanding how doing an essential oil detox can help cleanse the body is to look at the word “chelation.”
-Chelation (pronounced /kiːˈleɪʃən/) is a chemical term for the bonding of ions and molecules to metal ions.
-To date, most of the research we have about essential oils and chelation has been done about iron, a micronutrient required by almost all living organisms.
+Chelation is a chemical term for the bonding of ions and molecules to metal ions.
+To date, most of the research we have about essential oils and chelation has been done around iron, a micronutrient required by almost all living organisms.

 Harmful microorganisms have developed a high affinity with iron, particularly fungi.
-A critical element critical for normal growth and development, iron is actually the most abundant transition metal in the human body.
-However, free iron accumulation (II) can occur as a result of oxidative stress, which is a known cause of many neurological disorders like Alzheimer’s disease and Parkinson’s disease.
-Therefore, chelation therapy to reduce complications associated with iron became a therapeutic strategy for the treatment of Alzheimer’s disease.
+Iron is critical for normal growth and development; however, free iron accumulation can occur as a result of oxidative stress, which is a known cause of cellular damage and is connected to many neurological disorders like Alzheimer’s disease and Parkinson’s disease.
+Therefore, chelation therapy to reduce complications associated with iron has become an area of therapeutic interest.

 Interestingly, iron chelators can mobilize iron in human tissue, which causes it to be excreted in feces and urine and can be used as therapeutic agents against different types of microorganisms.
 Therefore, it is of significant interest to help manage the side effects and improve the quality of life of people suffering from iron overload.